M.H.A. Frequently Asked Questions

 Can I take a break from the program?

 In the event of a personal or medical emergency, students may apply to the Dean of the School of Medical and Health Sciences for a leave of absence.
-They should first contact their advisor and complete the Leave of Absence form and then submit to the M.H.A.
-Program Director, Dr. Anne Hewitt.
+They should first contact their advisor and complete the Leave of Absence form and then submit to the Acting M.H.A.
+Program Director, Dr. Nalin Johri.

 When are classes offered for the on-campus program?